elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Observer is a behavioral JS design pattern that lets you define a subscription mechanism to notify multiple objects (observers) about any events that happen to the object (subject) they’re observing.
-This pattern is also called Pub/Sub, short for Publication/Subscription.
-It defines a one-to-many dependency between objects, promotes loose coupling, and facilitates good object-oriented design.<br/><br/>The observer pattern is the foundation of event-driven programming.
-We write event handler functions that will be notified when a certain event fires.
+      <strong>Interview Response:</strong> The Observer is a behavioral JS design pattern that allows you to construct a subscription mechanism that will alert numerous objects (observers) about any events that occur to the object (subject) they're viewing.
+This pattern is also known as Pub/Sub, which stands for Publication/Subscription.
+It establishes a one-to-many relationship between items, encourages loose coupling, and aids in effective object-oriented design.<br/><br/>The observer pattern is at the heart of event-driven programming.
+We create event handler routines that are informed when a specific event occurs.

 <br/>
     </div>